 Commonly, carers are responsible for the management of medications.
 Carers provide emotional, social or financial support.
 Caring may also involve helping the person they are caring for to be organised, reminding them to attend appointments and dealing with emergencies.

-Australia has about 2.7 million carers, 12% of the population.
+Australia has over 2.8 million carers, 12% of the population.
 The chances are you personally are a carer, need a carer or know a carer.